iree-org/iree/docs/website/docs/getting-started/tflite.md

   import_only=False)
 ```

-After compilation is completed we configure the VmModule using the dylib configuration and compiled
+After compilation is completed we configure the VmModule using the local-task configuration and compiled
 IREE module.

 ```python